Dealing With Low Appraisals When Buying a House

 Your lender typically schedules an appraisal on behalf of the buyer (you!).
 This is why it’s important for you to choose a reputable lender.

 It’s important to have an efficient communicator who stays on schedule and orders the appraisal pretty quickly after going under contract.
-Many big banks are not good at communicating with their clients, so ask your Realtor and friends and family for recommendations (or ask us if you live outside of Austin).
+Many big banks are not good at communicating with their clients, so ask your Realtor and friends and family for recommendations.
 It’s important, especially for first-time buyers, to be able to have as much communication with their lender as they need.

 Live in Austin and plan to work with our team?
 We have a list of reputable lenders in the area that our clients love working with!
 Set up a call with one of our Realtors, and let them know you need a lender.